lustraka/Udacity01_Optimizing_a_Pipeline_in_Azure/README.md

 ![LR ROC Curve (click to see the image)](img/AML-ROC-LR.png?raw=true)

-Figure x: ROC curve of the Logistic Regression
+Figure 2: ROC curve of the Logistic Regression

 **What are the benefits of the parameter sampler you chose?**
 **What are the benefits of the early stopping policy you chose?**